cutting-room-floor/deadsea/README.md

 * Chrome ~16
 * Safari ~5
 * Firefox 3+
-* IE 9+

-This code doesn't do anything on IE<9 - it doesn't break the browser, but also doesn't fix any problems.
+This code doesn't do anything on IE - it doesn't break the browser, but also doesn't fix any problems.

 # Authors